Quarterican-KJ/Concentration-Memory-Game/README.md

 ## About the Game

 This is my take on the project memory game "Concentration" for the Udacity Front End Web Developer course.
+If you would like to see a live version of this project please visit https://quarterican-kj.github.io/Concentration-Memory-Game/

 ## How to install.